LLNL/ROSE-LCOM-Tools/README.md

 However, languages are complex and this tool may require significant additional work to handle complex language features in a reasonable way.
 Work could be done to improve support for other languages.

-### Investigate existing designs
-LCOM is a simple metric on its own, but real-world programming languages add complexity when considering a variety of language features.
-We should more deeply explore how existing designs handle those edge cases when calculating LCOM.

 ### Experiment with nested access behavior
 Currently, all attribute and called method accesses are associated only with their immediate scope parent class.
 It would be interesting to see how LCOM changes if we associated that access with all parent classes, to handle nested classes.